Kyverno (Greek for “govern”) is a policy engine designed specifically for Kubernetes. Some of its many features include:

 Kyverno runs as a dynamic admission controller in a Kubernetes cluster.
 Kyverno receives validating and mutating admission webhook HTTP callbacks from the kube-apiserver and applies matching policies to return results that enforce admission policies or reject requests.

-Kyverno policies can match resources using the resource kind, name, and label selectors.
-Wildcards are supported in names.
+Kyverno policies can match resources using the resource kind, name, label selectors, and much more.

 Mutating policies can be written as overlays (similar to Kustomize) or as a RFC 6902 JSON Patch.
 Validating policies also use an overlay style syntax, with support for pattern matching and conditional (if-then-else) processing.